rocketleaguemoddingwiki/rocketleaguemoddingwiki.github.io/README.md

 ```
 ---
 layout: default
-title: Your Page Title
+title: Your page title
 indexed: true
 tags:
-  - tag1
+  - tagName1
-  - tag2
+  - tagName2
-  - tag3
+  - tagName3
 ---
 ```
+`layout` keep default.

+`title` is both the title at the top of the page and in the navigation menu.

 `indexed: true` means that the search engine will include this page.

-`  - tagX` needs two spaces before the dash `-`.
+`  - tagName` needs two spaces before the dash `-`.
+Tags are used by the search engine.

-Then, add the url and title of this page in the `navigation.yml` file in the `_data` folder.

 # How to make awesome pages ?
 Github pages like ours use `Jekyll` to convert `.md` files into `.html`.